bradhowes/Joystick/README.md

 There is also support (3.0.1) for using an Objective-C block as a monitor, with a slight reduction in type safety.
 The `setPolarMonitor` and `setXYMonitor` both take a closure that accepts two `CGFloat` arguments and returns no value.
 Objective-C blocks can be used as well as Swift closures in these methods.
+Since 3.1.0, there is also a `tappedBlock` attribute which one can use to receive a notification when the user just taps on the joystick handle.
+Note that when this property is not nil, there is a 0.3 second delay before one will receive handle position reports.
+This delay value is configurable via the `delayBeforeReporting` property.

 The view supports an option ([movable](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L57)) where the view will move when the user moves the handle to a displacement beyond 1.0.
 This can be useful when the initial position of the joystick in an app is not ideal for